 M.S.
 Mechatronics & B.S.
 Biomechanical Engineering.
-Designing intelligent systems at the intersection of human biology, medicine, and machine precision.
+Designing intelligent wearable systems at the intersection of human biology, medicine, and machine precision.

 About